Updated: August 2022

 - 1 C boiling water

 - Chocolate Icing:

 - 2 oz cocoa, (about 2 heaping tablespoons)

 - ⅔ C evaporated milk

 - Preheat oven to 350.
 Grease and flour a 13x9” cake pan.

-- After all has been mixed, add boiling water and mix till blended.
+- After all has been mixed, add boiling water and mix on low till blended.
 Pour into prepared pan and bake for 45 minutes or until the cake pulls slightly from the edges and a toothpick comes out clean.
-Let cool only 5 minutes, then ice warm cake.
+Let cool 10-15 minutes, then ice while cake is warm.

-- For the icing: Add Crisco, salt and milk together in a large saucepan on medium-low and stir for 1 to 2 minutes.
+- Start the icing while the cake is baking: Add Crisco, salt and milk together in a large saucepan on medium-low and stir for 1 to 2 minutes.
 Mix sugar and cocoa together and add to the saucepan.
 Bring to a rolling boil (stirring all the time) then boil for exactly 2 minutes gently.
 Remove from heat and add vanilla.

 Tips and Stuff:

 Go exactly by the recipe, including shortening and time listed to make the icing.

 Depending on your oven, you may want to take the cake out earlier - you don't want to bake it too long.